K4KYA/callback-android/README.md

  - A simple baby monitor
  - To find your phone

-##How?
+## How?

-Callback is written fully in [Kotlin](https://kotlinlang.org/) and includes Unit and UI tests for the main activity and presenter.
+Callback is written fully in [Kotlin 1.2](https://kotlinlang.org/) and includes Unit and UI tests for the main activity and presenter.
-Callback currently supports Android API 19+ and targets API 23, with support for runtime permissions.
+Callback currently supports Android API 21+ and targets API 27, with support for runtime permissions.

-See the spike in the [/spike/costraint-layout](https://github.com/K4KYA/callback-android/tree/spike/constraint-layout) branch for an example implementation of the new `ConstraintLayout` ViewGroup.

-Callback uses [RxKotlin](https://github.com/ReactiveX/RxKotlin), which is broken out into a separate, tested, module.
-This showcases the power of Kotlin extension methods by adding an `Observable` stream which wraps a `TextWatcher` object.
-This is largely inspired by the [RxBindings project by Jake Wharton](https://github.com/JakeWharton/RxBinding), but works slightly differently.